Superintendents of Education

 - regional and department co-coordinating committees and system project plans as appropriate

-Each Superintendent of Education reports directly to the Associate Director, Instructional Support Services.
+Each Superintendent of Education reports directly to the Associate Director of School Support Services.
 The Superintendents of Education attend board and committee meetings, as required.

 Commitment to Equity